-It is well documented that German Shepherds, and larger sized breeds of dogs in particular, are more susceptible to joint related diseases, problems and pain than their smaller breed counterparts.
+It is well documented that German Shepherds, and larger sized breeds of dogs in particular, might be more susceptible to joint related diseases, problems and pain than their smaller breed counterparts.

 Some sources show that breeds over 60 pounds (27kgs) most commonly have Hip Dysplasia, and German Shepherds in particular have a 19% occurrence or frequency rate of the disease in their breed.